joe-allvision/mass-op/README.md

 ## Running the Script
 It uses GPT-4o by default so you must have access to that to run it.

-***Disclaimer:** This will use gpt-4o unless you change it to use a different model, and by doing so it may incur in different costs.*
+***Disclaimer:** This will use gpt-4o unless you change it to use a different model, and by doing so it may incur different costs.*